 A well-functioning car should run with little noise.
 Rattling noises indicate that there could be something lose or worn out under the hood.

 The type of noise will guide you to the source of the problem.
-If you are hearing a ticking sound, the cause is any of the following:
+If you hear a ticking sound from your car engine, the cause is most likely any of the following in our list.

-There are some common causes that could cause engine ticking.
-The chance is that your engine ticking is just a minor problem, but it may also be a risk that something very expensive is causing your engine ticking.
+Some of these common causes could cause engine ticking.
+The chance is that your engine ticking is just a minor problem, but it may also be a risk that something costly is causing your engine ticking noise.

 Oil plays a vital role in lubricating the car’s moving parts.
 It also helps dissipate excess heat from the engine.
 However, when your engine oil is low, the moving parts will start coming into contact with each other causing a ticking sound.

 If you have just had your car serviced but are experiencing low oil engine levels then you could be having a leak somewhere.
 Oil could be leaking from any seals, gaskets, or oil pan.
 Identify the source of the leak and fix it to avoid engine damage due to excess heat.

 Old Engine Oil

 If you havn’t replaced the engine oil in your car for a long time it is defiently time to change it.